Monika-81/wanderlust-p5/README.md

 If the user choses to edit the post, the are taken back to the form create page but the forms fields are prepopulated with the content of the post the user wishes to edit.
 The user can edit all or none of the fields or cancel the edit.

-If the user instead chooses to delete their post, the first get a confirmation message so no post are deleted by misstake.
+If the user instead chooses to delete their post, the first get a confirmation message so no post are deleted by misstake. (**User Story 13**)
 <details>